• Skip to primary navigation

 Best potatoes for air frying

-The good ole standard russet potato will be your potato of choice.
+The standard russet potato will be your potato of choice.
 Russet potatoes grown in the state of Idaho are called Idaho potatoes and are just fine as well.
 Idaho potatoes are called as such because of their unique and optimal growing conditions and soil.
 The term Idaho is simply a trademarked name.

 The best size potatoes to use would be medium sized – approximately 10oz-12oz.